|

 Nevertheless, it stays an interesting and varied cave.
 At the foot

-of the entrance pitch, several ways lead to the impressive (2 m wide and
+At the foot of the waterfalls, there is only one way on: the impressive (2 m wide and

 m metres, possibility to climb up to the well decorated "Salle des Gours"